 The income statements of the company's foreign operations are translated at the monthly average rates.
 Assets and liabilities of the company's foreign operations are translated at exchange rates at the balance sheet date.
 These translation adjustments are not included in determining net income for the period but are disclosed and accumulated in a separate component of stockholders' equity.
 Exchange gains and losses on foreign currency transactions are included in determining net income for the period in which they occur.
-These transactions amounted to a loss of \$28.1 million, gain of \$0.3 million and a loss of \$2.9 million in 2022, 2021 and 2020, respectively, and are included in other expense on the statements of earnings.
+These transactions amounted to a loss of \$8.7 million, loss of \$28.1 million and a gain of \$0.3 million in 2023, 2022 and 2021, respectively, and are included in other expense on the statements of earnings.